hyeonscho/CS570/point_maze_data_gen/create_new_maze.md

   Navigate to `Gymnasium-Robotics/gymnasium_robotics/envs/maze`, create new maze layout in `maps.py`.
 - Regiest new environment
-  Regester new environment in the file 'gymnasium_robotics/__init__.py`
+  Regester new environment in the file 'gymnasium_robotics/__init__.py` You can find my example code under the folder `./my_example`.

 - Generate offline dataset
   Follow the example provided in 'pointmaze_XXlarge_data_gen.py'.
 The maze visualization code can be found in the corresponding Jupyter notebook.